 Written by Sussan, Greenwald & Wesler

 Food bullying is not to be taken lightly.
-For a child with a life threatening allergy it can mean serious illness or death–not to mention the anxiety and other psychological consequences from experiencing both bullying and a physical response to a life-threatening allergen.
-We now know that fifty percent of children with food allergies who are in grades six through ten report being the victim of food allergy bullying.
-Fortunately, food allergy bullying law has evolved.
-Education will take more time, as schools, children with allergies, their peers, teachers, administrators and health care professionals work together to implement the law and keep children with food allergies safe in school.
+For a child with a life threatening allergy, it can mean serious illness or death–not to mention the anxiety and other psychological consequences from experiencing both bullying and physical response to a life-threatening allergen.
+We now know that fifty percent of children with food allergies who are in grades six through ten reports being the victim of food allergy bullying.
+Fortunately, the food allergy bullying law has evolved.
+Education will take more time, as schools, children with allergies, their peers, teachers, administrators, and health care professionals work together to implement the law and keep children with food allergies safe in school.

 How can parents help?
 Parents can take these key steps to enforce their children’s rights to be safe in school and free from food allergy bullying:

 1. Know that a food allergy that is life-threatening is also likely a “disability” under the law.
 Both Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) protect children with food allergies in school.
 Children with food allergies are entitled to an evaluation by their school in order to determine if they qualify for a “504 Plan.”
 Such a plan lists: the accommodations that will be made for the student to attend school in an environment that is safe, the supports that will be provided, and emergency plans for addressing the child’s allergies in school.